Update Announcement

 Proposal summary

-We are proposing to revoke the Municipal Class EA (MCEA) and make a streamlined EA regulation for municipal infrastructure for higher-risk projects The new regulation would help deliver critical public works to support housing infrastructure for Ontario’s rapidly growing population.
+We are proposing to revoke the Municipal Class EA and make a streamlined environmental assessment regulation for more complex municipal infrastructure projects and archaeological assessment requirements for other projects.
+The new regulation would help deliver critical public works faster to support housing for Ontario’s rapidly growing population.

 Proposal details